Almost sure invariance principle for dynamical systems by spectral methods: Statement of the main result

-Contrary to the results of \cite{berkes_philipp}, our results are dimension-independent for i.i.d.~ random variables (but they are not optimal in this case, see \cite{einmahl_asipRd, zaitsev_asipRd, zaitsev_Lp}: for i.i.d.~sequences in $L^p$, $2<p<\infty$, the almost sure invariance principle holds for any error exponent $\lambda\geq 1/p$).
+Contrary to the results of Berkes and Philipp \cite{berkesphilipp}, our results are dimension-independent for i.i.d. random variables (but they are not optimal in this case---see Einmahl \cite{einmahlasipRd}, Za{\u\i}tsev \cite{zaitsevasipRd,zaitsevLp}---for i.i.d. sequences in $L^p$, $2<p<\infty$, the almost sure invariance principle holds for any error exponent $\lambda\geq1/p$).

 In this paper, $C$ will denote a positive constant whose precise value is irrelevant and may change from line to line.